Many of you sell a portion of your stockpile at a yard sale during the summer.

-Customers should not have to stop and read small print on signs.
+Customers should not have to stop and read the small print on signs.
 Big letters and big arrows are key to getting the customers to your front door.

 Yard sales begin to slow down after 12 pm.
 It is imperative that you begin your sale early so that you have time to make money.

 Some areas will only allow yard sales for 1-2 days out of the year and require a fee.

 A yard sale is pointless if you do not have a grasp of what you plan on selling.
 If you’re planning a large sale, you want to have a large inventory.
 The more you sell, the more you make.

 Your inventory should be recorded prior to the start of the sale.
 No later than the night before you conduct the sale, write down the items you’re selling and how many are in your inventory.

-There are two prices you want to keep in mind when conducting a yard sale.
-Your stockpile sale price list will be very important to this whole process.
+There are two prices you want to keep in mind when conducting a yard sale at your own home.
+Your stockpile sale price list will be essential to this whole process.

 • The price of the item